Rational B\'ezier Curves Approximated by Bernstein-Jacobi Hybrid Polynomial Curves: Introduction

 \section{Introduction}

-Rational B\'{e}zier curve is an important tools for Computer-Aided Design (CAD) to present conic precisely, but its calculus is complex or may not exist for high degree forms, so many CAD systems only use polynomial expressions to deal with parametric curves \cite{Piegl}.
-Therefore, it is certainly worthy researching how to approximate rational B\'{e}zier curves by polynomial parametric curves.

-Many authors have studied the field since 1991.
-Sederberg and Kakimoto \cite{Sederberg} first presented the hybrid algorithm for polynomial approximation of rational curve.
-Hereafter, Wang and Sederberg\cite{Wang} analyzed its convergence condition and put forward a recursive algorithm.
-Lee and Park \cite{Lee} converted the problem to control points approximation of two B\'{e}zier curves.
-Using dual constrained Bernstein polynomials and Chebyshev polynomials, Lewanowicz etc.\cite{Lewanowicz} derived a polynomial curve approximating a rational B\'{e}zier curve with endpoints constraints in the $L_{2}$-norm and exploited their recursive properties.
+It is important to research approximation of rational curves via polynomial ones in Computer-Aided Geometric Design (CAGD) because differential and integral operations of rational B\'{e}zier curves are complicated.
+Since 1991, many approaches about this problem have been presented \cite{Piegl}\cite{Young}.
+Sederberg and Kakimoto \cite{Sederberg} first presented hybrid curves to achieve approximation of rational curves.
+Then Wang et al.\cite{Wang} analyzed its convergence condition and put forward a recursive algorithm.
+Wang and Zheng \cite{wangzheng} provided methods to estiamte the error bounds of the moving control points.
+Lee and Park \cite{Lee} transformed the problem into control points approximation of two B\'{e}zier curves based on the least-squares method.
+Using dual constrained Bernstein polynomial and Chebyshev polynomial, Lewanowicz etc.\cite{Lewanowicz} derived rational B\'{e}zier curves approximation by polynomial curves with endpoints constraints in the $L_{2}$-norm and exploited their recursive properties.
 Shi and Deng \cite{Shi} introduced weighted least squares approximation to the field.
-Hu and Xu \cite{Hu} proposed a reparameterization-based method for polynomial approximating rational B\'{e}zier curves.
+Hu and Xu \cite{Hu} proposed a reparameterization-based method for polynomial curves approximating rational B\'{e}zier curves.

-The degree reduction of B\'{e}zier curve is of particular importance in the field of CAD \cite{Forrest}.
-It was mainly used in data exchange, data compression and data comparsion \cite{Farin}.
-Jacobi polynomials are a key tool for degree reduction of B\'{e}zier curve, which have been studied by many researchers \cite{Kim, Cheng, Ahn, Zheng, Rababah, Bhrawy}.
-The main ideas of this method are first converting Bernstein polynomials to Jacobi Polynomials, then truncating the highest coefficient or using least squares to obtain the best approximation.
-Finally converting back the Jacobi series to Bernstein form for getting the solutions.
+If all weights of rational B\'{e}zier curves equal one and the degree of rational curves is more than the degree of the polynomial curves, the approximation of rational B\'{e}zier by polynomial curves degenerate into a problem of degree reduction of B\'{e}zier curves.
+Degree reduction of B\'{e}zier curves is also an important problem in CAGD.
+It's mainly used in the data compression and the data communication between diverse CAD/CAM systems \cite{Forrest, Farin}.
+Based on Jacobi polynomials, some papers \cite{Kim, Cheng, Ahn, Sunwoo, Rababah, Bhrawy} researched the degree reduction of B\'{e}zier curves.
+The main idea of these papers is to convert Bernstein polynomials into Jacobi polynomials first, and then truncate the highest coefficients, or use the least squares to obtain the best approximation.
+Finally, convert Jacobi polynomials back to Bernstein forms.

-In this paper, we direclty apply Jacobi polynomials to achieve polynomial approximation of rational B\'{e}zier curves with $C^{(r,s)}$- continuity.
-To avoid calculus of rational B\'{e}zier curves, we convert the problem to an approximation problem of two polynomial curves by weighted least-squares, and we find that if using the degree reduction method, the error between rational B\'{e}zier curve and b\'{e}zier curve sometimes can be reduced.
-Through numerical examples, we also show that our method is feasible and effective.